fedluc/qupled/README.md

 All the integrals which appear in the calculation of the static structure factor and of the internal energy are computed with a mid-point Riemann sum.

-stls accepts the following command line options (the same information can also be retrieved by running stls with the option `--help`) :
+The following command line options can be employed to control the calculations performed by stls (the same information can also be retrieved by running stls with the option `--help`) :

   * `-d` or `--dx` specifies the  resolution for wave-vector grid.
 Default `-d 0.01` or `--dx=0.01`
   * `-e` or `--errIter` specifies the minimum error for convergence in the iterative procedure used to compute the static structure factor.
 Default `-e 1e-5` or `--errIter=1e-5`